Types And Classifications Of Semiconductor Materials

 Frequently Asked Questions

-What are semiconductors made from?
+What are semiconductors made of?

 How do semiconductors differ from insulators and conductors?